 ST. PAUL, Minn.--(BUSINESS WIRE)--

-Cardiovascular Systems, Inc. (CSI®) (CSII), a medical device company developing and commercializing innovative interventional treatment systems for patients with peripheral and coronary artery disease, announced today that the first patient in Hong Kong has been treated with its Stealth 360® Peripheral Orbital Atherectomy System (OAS).
-The Hong Kong case is the first commercial use of Peripheral OAS outside of the United States.
+Cardiovascular Systems, Inc. (CSI®) (CSII), a medical device company developing and commercializing innovative interventional treatment systems for patients with peripheral and coronary artery disease, announced today the first patient was enrolled in the REACH PVI study.
+The purpose of this study is to prospectively evaluate acute clinical outcomes of orbital atherectomy via transradial access for the treatment of peripheral artery disease (PAD) in lower extremity lesions.

 About Cardiovascular Systems, Inc.

 Cardiovascular Systems, Inc., based in St. Paul, Minn., is a medical device company focused on developing and commercializing innovative solutions for treating vascular and coronary disease.
-The company’s Orbital Atherectomy Systems treat calcified and fibrotic plaque in arterial vessels throughout the leg and heart in a few minutes of treatment time, and address many of the limitations associated with existing surgical, catheter and pharmacological treatment alternatives.
+The company’s OAS treat calcified and fibrotic plaque in arterial vessels throughout the leg and heart in a few minutes of treatment time, and address many of the limitations associated with existing surgical, catheter and pharmacological treatment alternatives.
 The U.S. FDA granted 510(k) clearance for the use of the Diamondback Orbital Atherectomy System in peripheral arteries in August 2007.
 In October 2013, the company received FDA approval for the use of the Diamondback Orbital Atherectomy System in coronary arteries.
 The Stealth 360® Peripheral Orbital Atherectomy System (OAS) received CE Mark in October 2014.
-As of June 30, 2018, over 392,000 of CSI’s devices have been sold to leading institutions across the United States and Japan.
+Over 450,000 of CSI’s devices have been sold to leading institutions worldwide.

 Certain statements in this news release are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 and are provided under the protection of the safe harbor for forward-looking statements provided by that Act.
-For example, statements in this press release regarding anticipated future introduction of CSI devices outside of the United States and Japan; the specific OrbusNeich products to be offered by CSI in the United States; and the sale of CSI products in Japan, are forward-looking statements.
-These statements involve risks and uncertainties that could cause results to differ materially from those projected, including, but not limited to, regulatory developments, clearances and approvals; approval of our products for distribution in countries outside of the United States; approval of our products for reimbursement in and the level of reimbursement; the ability of OrbusNeich to successfully launch CSI products outside of the United States and Japan; the experience of physicians regarding the effectiveness and reliability of CSI’s products; the reluctance of physicians, hospitals and other organizations to accept new products; the impact of competitive products and pricing; general economic conditions; international trade developments; and other factors detailed from time to time in CSI’s SEC reports, including its most recent annual report on Form 10-K and subsequent quarterly reports on Form 10-Q. CSI encourages you to consider all of these risks, uncertainties and other factors carefully in evaluating the forward-looking statements contained in this release.
+For example, statements in this press release regarding the benefits of the Extended Length Peripheral Orbital Atherectomy Systems and the REACH PVI study, including the anticipated number of patients and sites in and the benefits of such study, are forward-looking statements.
+These statements involve risks and uncertainties that could cause results to differ materially from those projected, including, but not limited to, the experience of physicians regarding the effectiveness and reliability of products sold by CSI; the potential for unanticipated delays in enrolling medical centers and patients for the REACH PVI study; actual clinical study results; and other factors detailed from time to time in CSI’s SEC reports, including its most recent annual report on Form 10-K and subsequent quarterly reports on Form 10-Q. CSI encourages you to consider all of these risks, uncertainties and other factors carefully in evaluating the forward-looking statements contained in this release.
 As a result of these matters, changes in facts, assumptions not being realized or other circumstances, CSI's actual results may differ materially from the expected results discussed in the forward-looking statements contained in this release.
 The forward-looking statements made in this release are made only as of the date of this release, and CSI undertakes no obligation to update them to reflect subsequent events or circumstances.

-The Diamondback 360® PAD System is a percutaneous orbital atherectomy system indicated for use as therapy in patients with occlusive atherosclerotic disease in peripheral arteries and stenotic material from artificial arteriovenous dialysis fistulae.
-The system is contraindicated for use in coronary arteries, bypass grafts, stents or where thrombus or dissections are present.
+The Stealth 360® PAD System and Diamondback 360® PAD System are percutaneous orbital atherectomy systems indicated for use as therapy in patients with occlusive atherosclerotic disease in peripheral arteries and stenotic material from artificial arteriovenous dialysis fistulae.
+The systems are contraindicated for use in coronary arteries, bypass grafts, stents or where thrombus or dissections are present.
 Although the incidence of adverse events is rare, potential events that can occur with atherectomy include: pain, hypotension, CVA/TIA, death, dissection, perforation, distal embolization, thrombus formation, hematuria, abrupt or acute vessel closure, or arterial spasm.
+See the instructions for use for detailed information regarding the procedure, indications, contraindications, warnings, precautions, and potential adverse events.
+For further information call CSI at 1-877-274-0901 and/or consult CSI’s website at www.csi360.com.